 My Name Is Prince is the first ever official exhibition about iconic superstar and legendary performer Prince.
-Opening on 8 March 2018 at Beurs van Berlage in Amsterdam, My Name Is Prince, will give fans the chance to get up close and personal with the music legend’s life and work at this retrospective, which will celebrate the legacy of one of pop music’s most influential figures, Prince Rogers Nelson.
+Open since 8 March 2018 at Beurs van Berlage in Amsterdam, My Name Is Prince, gives fans the chance to get up close and personal with the music legend’s life and work at this retrospective, which celebrates the legacy of one of pop music’s most influential figures, Prince Rogers Nelson.

-My Name Is Prince will showcase hundreds of never before seen artefacts direct from Paisley Park, Prince’s famous Minnesota private estate.
-Visitors will get a unique insight into the life, creativity and vision of one of the most naturally gifted recording artists of all time.
+My Name Is Prince showcases hundreds of never before seen artefacts direct from Paisley Park, Prince’s famous Minnesota private estate.
+Visitors get a unique insight into the life, creativity and vision of one of the most naturally gifted recording artists of all time.

-Fans visiting My Name is Prince will have the chance to witness awe-inspiring exhibits including instruments, stage outfits, awards and handwritten song lyrics.
+Fans visiting My Name Is Prince have the chance to witness awe-inspiring exhibits including instruments, stage outfits, awards and handwritten song lyrics.
 Artefacts leaving Paisley Park for the first time in this unique exhibition include:

 Prince’s siblings said: “Our family is extremely honoured to have this exhibit in The Netherlands, and we know Prince would be as well.
 He loved to share his work and life with his fans.
 We know him as a brother who became not only one of the most prolific songwriters of all time, but an entertainer and musician who was unlike any other.
 It’s only appropriate we share him and these amazing artefacts with the world now that he’s gone.”